brabster/tw-site-mkdocs/docs/posts/2022-12-03-gradle-kotlin-latest-versions/index.md

 }
 ```

-{{< img src="latest-stable-meme.jpg" alt="Meme.
+{{< img src="latest-stable-meme.webp" alt="Meme.
 Anakin: I inited a new Kotlin project in Gradle.
 Padme: So it's got the latest versions of everything, right?
 Right?" >}}
 (credit to https://imgflip.com/)

 Do we have the latest versions of these default dependencies?
 How would we know?